Chattanooga Branch Staff

 mrevis@bridgerefugees.org

-Nathan Walker, Volunteer & Co-Sponsorship Manager
+Nathan Walker, Volunteer and Co-Sponsorship Manager

 Nathan Walker hails from Birmingham, AL but has gladly called Chattanooga home for a number of years.
 He joined Bridge in October 2022 as our new Volunteer and Co-Sponsorship Manager.